Offer and acceptance: Battle of the forms

 Often when two companies deal with each other in the course of business, they will use standard form contracts.
 Often these standard forms contain terms which conflict (e.g. both parties include a liability waiver in their form).
-The 'battle of the forms' refers to the resulting legal dispute arising where both parties accept that a legally binding contract exists, but disagree about whose standard terms apply.
-Such disputes may be resolved by reference to the 'last document rule', i.e. whichever business sent the last document, or 'fired the last shot' (often the seller's delivery note) is held to have issued the final offer and the buyer's organisation is held to have accepted the offer by signing the delivery note or simply accepting and using the delivered goods.
+The "battle of the forms" refers to the resulting legal dispute arising where both parties accept that a legally binding contract exists, but disagree about whose standard terms apply.
+Such disputes may be resolved by reference to the "last document rule", i.e. whichever business sent the last document, or "fired the last shot" (often the seller's delivery note) is held to have issued the final offer and the buyer's organisation is held to have accepted the offer by signing the delivery note or simply accepting and using the delivered goods.

 In U.S. law, this principle is referred to as the last shot rule.

 Under English law, the question was raised in Butler Machine Tool Co Ltd v Ex-Cell-O Corporation (England) Ltd, as to which of the standard form contracts prevailed in the transaction.
 Lord Denning MR preferred the view that the documents were to be considered as a whole, and the important factor was finding the decisive document; on the other hand, Lawton and Bridge LJJ preferred traditional offer-acceptance analysis, and considered that the last counter-offer prior to the beginning of performance voided all preceding offers.
 The absence of any additional counter-offer or refusal by the other party is understood as an implied acceptance.

 In Leicester Circuits Ltd. v.
-Coates Brothers plc (2002) and GHSP Incorporated v AB Electronic Ltd (2010) the English High Court has found that companies may have not agreed on any terms, and so the 'last document rule' may not apply.
-In the GHSP case, there was no situation where one company could have been said to have accepted the other's standard terms, as they remained in unresolved dispute.
+Coates Brothers plc (2002) and GHSP Incorporated v AB Electronic Ltd (2010) the English High Court has found that companies may have not agreed on any terms, and so the "last document rule" may not apply.
+In the ruling case, because of a "clear lack of consensus" (paragraph 46), there was no situation where one company could have been said to have accepted the other's standard terms, as they remained in unresolved dispute.
 The court held that neither party's terms applied and therefore the contract was governed by the implied terms of the UK Sale of Goods Act 1979.
+Lawyer Robert Burrows comments that "it is becoming increasingly apparent" that in current "Battle of the Forms" cases, "neither party's standard terms and conditions will apply unless it can be shown that one party was aware of and agreed to contract on [the other party's] terms".